How to Recover Deleted Files from Google Drive: 4 Options

 Note that this functionality can help you recover recently deleted files only.
 You have 30 days to restore files this way.
 After this period the files will be purged from Trash and will be lost forever unless you have a third-party backup.

 Note that there’s another instance of non-recoverability.
-If the user has performed the Empty Trash function, they will not be able to restore any files that got to Trash before this function, even if they have been recently deleted from Google Drive.
+If the user has performed the Empty Trash function, they cannot recover files that were previously in the trash.
+This applies even if the files were recently deleted from Google Drive.

 This section is written specifically for the Amins who wish to learn how to recover lost files in Google Drive.
 It also applies to cases when you need to restore a deleted folder.